Quackster/DataArchiver/README.md

 ## Download

 The latest builds for Linux and Windows are found on the [latest](https://github.com/Quackster/DataArchiver/releases/tag/latest) tag.
+This project requires .NET 8.

 | OS | Download |
 |---|---|